Al Ittihad Ahli of Aleppo SC

 The club was founded in 1949 and received its license in 1953.
 They play their home games at the Aleppo International Stadium since its inauguration in 2007.
 Due to the reconstruction of the main Aleppo International Stadium, they are temporarily playing at the Al-Hamadaniah Stadium from 2021.
 The club have their own ground; Al-Ittihad Stadium with a capacity of 10,000 spectators.

-Al-Ittihad are also known for their basketball team.
+Al-Ittihad are also known for their basketball team and have a women's basketball team.
 In general, 20 types of sports including volleyball and handball are being practiced by the club.